Skip to main content

 The precise regulation of kisspeptin neurons by metabolic inputs is the critical link between lifestyle choices and the hormonal environment that fosters cognitive resilience.

 This systems-biology perspective reveals that lifestyle interventions are a form of targeted molecular medicine.
-Choices regarding nutrition and are not abstract concepts; they are specific inputs that modulate the activity of kisspeptin neurons, which in turn calibrate the entire HPG axis.
+Choices regarding nutrition and physical activity are not abstract concepts; they are specific inputs that modulate the activity of kisspeptin neurons, which in turn calibrate the entire HPG axis.
 The resulting hormonal milieu then directly influences the structural and functional integrity of the brain, supporting the complex processes that constitute cognition.

 HPG Axis Modulation Signals, Sensors, and Cognitive Outcomes